DyDiff: Long-Horizon Rollout via Dynamics Diffusion for Offline Reinforcement Learning: Dynamics Diffusion ( )

-By \eq{eq:err-sd1} and \eq{eq:err-ad1}, each iteration will add and multiply two constant coefficients to the error bound.
-Continuing the iteration, we can derive the error of the state sequence after the $k$-th iteration as
+From \eq{eq:err-sd1} and \eq{eq:err-ad1}, each iteration introduces both additive and multiplicative constant coefficients to the error bound.
+Continuing the iterations, we can derive the error of the state sequence after the $k$-th iteration as